dlguswo333/old.dlguswo333.github.io/_posts/2021-12-18-k-means-clustering.md

 Within the while loop, we map each vector with the nearest centroid.
 After that, we get the average of vectors within each cluster, by summing all the vectors and dividing by the number of vectors.
-In cases where there is no vector within a cluster, we retain the previous centroid value.
+In cases where there is no vector within a cluster (It sounds not possible, but it does happen sometimes!), we keep the previous centroid value.
 <br>
 <br>
 <br>